What is FAFSA Used For?

 - Other Assets: This includes the balances of your checking and savings accounts, the value of any investments you have, as well as the value of any property you own aside from your primary residence.
 These values are not based on prior-prior year date, but the values as of the date you sign the FAFSA, Sedita said.

-Once you have provided all of the necessary information, FAFSA will provide a FAFSA Submission Summary (FSS) with a calculated Student Aid Index (SAI) and a series of funding options for which the student might qualify.
-If you qualify for the Pell Grant, it will be listed here.
-You will also be offered at least one of two types of federal loans.
+Once you have provided all of the necessary information, FAFSA will provide a FAFSA Submission Summary with a calculated Student Aid Index (SAI) and a series of funding options for which the student might qualify.
+If you qualify for the Pell Grant or a federal student loan, they will be listed here.

 “The FAFSA is a really smart starting point,” Bettencourt said.
 “Once that’s done, touching base with a financial counselor is really smart because they might have some other options.”